wasp-lang/wasp/web/docs/language/features.md

 MY_VAR=somevalue
 ```

-Any env vars defined in the `.env.server` / `.env.client` files will be forwarded to the server-side / web app of your Wasp project and therefore accessible in your nodejs code via `process.env`, for example:
+Any env vars defined in the `.env.server` / `.env.client` files will be forwarded to the server-side / web app of your Wasp project and therefore accessible in your javascript code via `process.env`, for example:
 ```js
 console.log(process.env.DATABASE_URL)
 ```